 - Student responses should include: - We are starting our own research and this standard is about gathering information from multiple sources to conduct the research. - Authoritative looks like the word authority, so it must mean that the information is from a credible or academic source.
-The research has to come from a location that has authority regarding the topic. - Each source should be assessed to see if it corresponds to our research topics/areas of investigation.
-The source needs to be relevant, which means it should examine an aspect of the research topic/area of investigation or the research topic/area of investigation itself. - It is important not to cheat or plagiarize (say that an idea is ours when it is not). - 1 Consider providing students with the following definitions: authoritative means "substantiated or supported by documentary evidence and accepted by most authorities in a field"; plagiarism means "an act or instance of using or closely imitating the language and thoughts of another author without authorization and the representation of that author's work as one's own, as by not crediting the original author."
-Students were introduced to the definition of relevant in 10.3.1 Lesson 6.
+The research has to come from a location that has authority regarding the topic. - Each source should be assessed to see if it corresponds to our research topics/ areas of investigation.
+The source needs to be relevant, which means it should examine an aspect of the research topic/area of investigation or the research topic/area of investigation itself. - We should assess the strengths and limitations of each source for its potential to support the task and purpose of research, answer a problem-based question, and discover multiple perspectives about an issue, as well as inform the audience those who will be reading the paper. - It is important not to cheat or plagiarize (say that an idea is ours when it is not). - It is important to avoid overreliance on one source, meaning that there needs to be evidence from multiple sources. - Differentiation Consideration: Consider providing students with the following definitions: authoritative means "substantiated or supported by documentary evidence and accepted by most authorities in a field" and plagiarism means "an act or instance of using or closely imitating the language and thoughts of another author without authorization and the representation of that author's work as one's own, as by not crediting the original author." - Students write the definitions of authoritative and plagiarism in a vocabulary journal. - In the following unit, 11.3.3, students learn more about the importance of and how to use citations to avoid plagiarism when they write.

-- ▶ Students write the definitions of authoritative and plagiarism in a vocabulary journal. - 1 In the following unit, 10.3.3, students learn more about the importance of and how to use citations to avoid plagiarism when they write. - (i) If students have completed the Odell Education: Research to Deepen Understanding unit, or grade 9 Module 3, then consider a review of this standard rather than a full-length discussion.
+Explain to students that the standard W.11-12.8 works together with W.11-12.7 to guide the inquiry-based research conducted in this unit.

-Explain to students that the standard W.9-10.8 works together with W.9-10.7 to guide the inquiry-based research conducted in this unit.
+- Students listen. - Standard W.11-12.7 was introduced in 11.3.1 Lesson 8.
+Consider engaging students in a brief discussion of the relationship between W.11-12.8 and W.11-12.7.

-- Students listen - (i) Standard W.9-10.7 was introduced in 10.3.2 Lesson 1.
-Consider engaging students in a brief discussion of the relationship between W.9-10.8 and W.9-10.7.
+Activity 2: Homework Accountability and Research Process Check-In 10%

-Activity 2: Homework Accountability and Research Process Check-In
+Instruct students to take out their 11.3.2 Lesson 2 homework.
+(Continue crafting, vetting, and refining five more specific inquiry questions for your research topic/area of investigation using the Specific Inquiry Questions Checklist.)
+Instruct students to talk in pairs about how they refined their five specific inquiry questions using the Specific Inquiry Questions Checklist.

-Instruct students to take out their 10.3.2 Lesson 2 homework.
-Instruct students to talk in pairs about how they refined their five specific inquiry questions using the Specific Inquiry Questions Checklist Tool.
+- Student responses will vary based on individual research but may include: - I used the Specific Inquiry Questions Checklist Tool to narrow my initial five inquiry questions, making them more specific and complex.
+My questions now could elicit rich responses that cannot be answered with yes/no. For example, I started out with the question: "Can preventing genocide be accomplished?"
+Although this question is specific, it is also a yes/no question, and therefore limits the scope of inquiry.
+I revised the question to "What is the most popular means of genocide prevention?" - Differentiation Consideration: Consider asking students the following question:

-- Student responses vary, but may include: - o I used the Specific Inquiry Questions Checklist Tool to narrow my initial five inquiry questions by making them more specific, complex, and eliciting rich responses that cannot be answered with yes/no. For example, I started out with the question: "Can people sell their own tissues?"
-While this question is specific, it is also a yes/no question, and therefore limits the scope of inquiry.
-I revised the question to "Why should people be able to sell their own tissues?" - 1 Consider asking students: What role do questions play in the research process?
+What role do questions play in the research process?